slurmulon/bach/docs/guide.md

 Sometimes you need to play multiple elements at once in a beat.

-For instance, you may need to tell an app to show both a scale and a chord at once.
+For instance, you may need to tell an app to show both a scale and a chord at the same time.

-Sets allow you to do this because they are agnostic to order.
+Sets allow you to do this because they are a collection that's agnostic to order.

 With a set all you're saying is "group these elements together".
 Unlike with lists, duration is not a concern.